 Rent escrow protects tenants from negligent landlords

-According to data collected by Princeton University,he eviction rate in Mahoning County has sat solidly at 4 percent since the recession.
+According to data collected by Princeton University, the eviction rate in Mahoning County has sat solidly at 4 percent since the recession.

 Struthers Municipal Judge Dominic Leone said the court was in the process of developing educational packets to help educate renters on their rights and on the escrow process.